-A man with a lifelong ambition to play the guitar finally strumming his first chord; a family singing together in tuneful three-part harmony; a proud Welshman moved to tears by a folk song which reminded him of home: incidents such as these are not what you might usually expect on the wards of a busy city hospital, but are now becoming commonplace thanks to a new collaboration between Live Music Now and North Bristol Trust’s Fresh Arts programme.
+A man with a lifelong ambition to play the guitar finally strumming his first chord; a family singing together in tuneful three-part harmony; a proud Welshman moved to tears by a folk song which reminded him of home: incidents such as these are not what you might usually expect on the wards of a busy city hospital, but are now becoming commonplace thanks to a commission for Live Music Now by North Bristol Trust’s Fresh Arts programme.